Click images for larger view.

 The flute that started it all for Ken was Tony Shearer's "Lady", one of DRB's old courting flutes that was passed to him by his grandfather, Harry Flying Horse.
 Told that he was the only person that Tony had allowed to study his grandfather's flute, Ken began his first explorations in flute making trying to reproduce the magical voice heard coming from this incredible old flute.

-Ken's research to date has found only four other surviving examples of DRB's work.
+Ken's research to date has found only six other surviving examples of DRB's work.
 Here is the 30-year evolution of Ken's flute making and Penny's paints to emulate the look and sound of these great old instruments.
 These flutes feature characteristic front tuning slots and the contemporary version is available with your choice of bird and animal effigy block designs.